KevinvonBallmoos/KevinvonBallmoos/README.md

 - I have experienced skills in C#, Powershell and MsSql.
 - I have profound knowledge in the languages Javascript, Typescript, Html and Css.
 - Working with TFS, Git, Github or Gitlab belongs to my experiences.
+- My goal is to become a Game Developer
 - 📫 How to reach me: vonballmooskevin@gmail.com

 <!---